Chapter 33 : 33.

 “Ah, of course.
 Was that before or after congratulating yourself on the giant hailstorm?”

-“Well I was going to say before, but I can be gracious.”
+“Well I was going to say after, but I can be gracious.”

 “I never doubted it for a minute,” Hermione laughed.